ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 compared to non-lake columns.
 The value of :math:`z_{lsa}`  is chosen to satisfy the CFL condition for the model timestep.
 By default, :math:`\tilde{s}_{\min }` \ = 1 cm and :math:`s_{\min }` \ = 4 cm.
 See
-Subin et al. (2012a; including Supporting Information) for further discussion.
+:ref:`Subin et al. (2012a; including Supporting Information)<Subinetal2012a>`
+for further discussion.

-The rules for combining and sub-dividing snow layers (section 7.2.7) are adjusted for lakes to maintain minimum thicknesses of :math:`s_{\min }` and to increase all target layer thicknesses by :math:`z_{lsa}` .
+The rules for combining and sub-dividing snow layers (section :numref:`Snow Layer Combination and Subdivision`) are adjusted for lakes to maintain minimum thicknesses of :math:`s_{\min }` and to increase all target layer thicknesses by :math:`z_{lsa}` .
 The rules for combining layers are modified by simply increasing layer